01 of 04

 The picture shows a proper Italian restaurant receipt.
 This is a ricevuta fiscale that is in compliance with the law.
 It has the address of the establishment, the date, and a list of the food consumed.
 While some restaurants will give you random pieces of paper with only the final total written on it, these are not legal ricevute fiscale.

 This receipt from a... restaurant in Torino is really simple.
 The diner had a menu a prezzo fisso.
 This is typical at lunch, a price fixed menu that includes the cover charge, service, beverage and usually two or three courses of food.

 If you order from the a la carte menu, you could expect to see a small cover charge (coperto), and numbers in the left column corresponding to the items on the list.
 Service might be included in the price (as it is in the fixed price option), or it may be broken out separately.Continue to 4 of 4 below.

 What do you do with an Italian bar receipt?

-This is the receipt from a bar in Torino where I had breakfast, which consisted of a typical Italian morning treat: coffee and a croisant-like roll.
-The receipt has the address, telephone number, tax (VAT) number, and the things you've consumed.
+This is the receipt from a bar in Torino.
+The receipt has the address, telephone number, tax (VAT) number, and a list of the items consumed.

 In larger cities, you'll line up to get a receipt before you order your coffee.
 Then you'll belly up to the bar and show the receipt.
-Sometimes the barista will tear the receipt to keep tract of what's already been served.
-You're still required to take it with you when you leave.
+Sometimes the barista will tear the receipt to keep track of what's already been served.
+You're still required to take the receipt with you when you leave.